Here’s what you’ll learn from Unilever’s strategy study:

 Iterative improvements thanks to trial & error

-From the outside, it may appear that it is Unilever's transnational strategy that has helped paved its way to success.
+From the outside, it may appear that it is Unilever's transnational strategy that has helped pave its way to success.
 While that wouldn’t be wrong to conclude but if we delve deep, we can find that it’s the messier revolution brought to the fore by continuous trial and error that has driven the company.

 Hiring and training managers and leaders carefully, as well as linking decentralized units with a common culture, are the primary reasons behind the company's growth.
 That being said, the company has cautiously treated the path of an informal transnational network, realizing that it can elevate risks and lead to complacency.

 To guard against it, the company continues to shake up the system every now and then, shifts roles, and responsibilities and evolves in the dynamic business world where change is the only certainty.
-By re-thinking, reviewing, and reforming the strategies, the company manages to tackle the tricky waters and win.
+By rethinking, reviewing, and reforming the strategies, the company manages to tackle the tricky waters and win.

-Key takeaway 6:
+Key takeaway 6: Develop bold middle-management

 One of the major reasons behind the success and growth of Unilever has been its management, which doesn’t shy away from taking bold steps when needed.
 In addition to this, Unilever continues to invest in human capital and experiment as well as explore to stay a step ahead in the ever-evolving dynamic age.